Moffran/calibrated_explanations/README.md

 display(classifier)
 ```

-Once we have the explanations, we can plot all of them using `plot`.
+Once we have the explanations, we can plot all of them using the `plot` function.
 Default, a regular plot, without uncertainty intervals included, is created.
 To include uncertainty intervals, change the parameter `uncertainty=True`.
 To plot only a single instance, the `plot` function can be called, submitting the index of the test instance to plot.

 ```python